Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Coverage Options

 In addition to affecting the cost of your insurance premiums, annual mileage can also impact the coverage options available to you.
-Some insurance companies offer specific policies for individuals who drive their cars less frequently, known as low-mileage or usage-based insurance.
+Some companies offer specific policies for individuals who drive their cars less frequently, known as low-mileage or usage-based insurance.
 These policies are designed to cater to drivers who put fewer miles on their vehicles and may come with lower premiums and tailored coverage options.

 On the other hand, if you drive a high number of miles each year, you may be required to select a different type of policy that offers more comprehensive coverage.
 This is because the more you drive, the more exposure you have to potential risks on the road, making it important to have adequate coverage in place.